Alabama-Clemson: National Championship Game prediction, preview for College Football Playoff | NCAA.com

 Alabama-Clemson: Part IV.
-Once again, two powers meet in the National Championship game.
+The two powers meet in the National Championship game.
 Find a prediction and preview below.

 The College Football Playoff is in is fifth year.
 This is the fourth time coach Nick Saban and the Tide and coach Dabo Swinney and the Tigers have played in the CFP.
 This will be the third time it's for the title, this time dueling at Levi's Stadium in Santa Clara, Calif.